josephtobimayokun/josephtobimayokun/README.md

 ## About

-I build machine learning systems end-to-end — data pipelines, model training, production APIs, and user-facing dashboards.
-My work spans predictive modeling, fraud detection, and enterprise software, with a consistent focus on shipping systems that work in production.
+I design and build production-grade software — from machine learning pipelines and predictive systems to full-stack applications and enterprise platforms.
+I take projects from raw data and requirements through to deployed, scalable systems that solve real problems.

 ---